Bealby/lisa-fairfield/README.md

 performances in which Lisa Fairfield took part.

-**Fans/Mechandise:** Develop a “Fans of Lisa Fairfield” page where people could join/register and buy “Lisa Fairfield” branded goods eg signed photos.
+**Fans/Mechandise:** Develop a “Fans of Lisa Fairfield” page where people could join/register and buy “Lisa Fairfield” branded goods, e.g. signed photos.

 **Booking:** A page for punters to book tickets directly for shows;
 negating any booking fees.